ShiyuFan0820/CSLearningNote/AdvancedDataStructure/Advanced_1_stack_and_queue.md

 Priority queue is a type of queue where elements are processed based on their priority rather than the order in which they were added.
 Elements in a priority queue must be comparable or associated with a comparable value which determines their relative importance, e.g. elements of small numbers have a higher priority or large numbers have a higher priority.
 Elements with higher priority are more urgent and are placed in the front of the queue, and are dequeued before elements with lower priority.

+Priority queue is commonly implemented using a heap data structure.